 - We’ve had success holding virtual focus groups as well as using online whiteboard platforms like Miro.
 Using this platform, we can pose our focus group questions on the digital whiteboard space for stakeholders to review as necessary, and discussions are recorded by the stakeholders themselves on the whiteboard.
 This has allowed us to review their answers well after user research focus groups in context, rather than relying solely on notes.

 - Recording our sessions has also made referencing our findings much easier and less stressful for the stakeholders.
-Most video chat platforms have features to record that are not as intrusive as having a camera set up in a room.
+Most video chat platforms have recording features that are not as intrusive as having a camera set up in a room.

 - Online surveys related to healthcare are on the rise during COVID-19; increased survey engagement is always a positive!
 Digital surveys were already increasing in popularity before 2020; COVID-19 measures have increased online healthcare survey participation rates even more. (source)

-- Automation to questionnaires with built-in logic allows for interview questions to be delivered to mass audiences.
+- Automated questionnaires with built-in logic allow for interview questions to be delivered to mass audiences.

 - Increased accessibility!
-User research data can easily be more inclusive now as UX’ers can reach anyone anywhere in the world quickly via digital communications.
+User research data can easily be more inclusive now as UX researchers can reach anyone anywhere in the world quickly via digital communications.

 A few cons to remote user research:

 - With the growing pains for those who had never worked remotely before, we’ve seen our share of technical difficulties trying to lead users through new online platforms.
 It can be difficult to teach new digital platforms without in-person instruction.
 Introducing stakeholders to the platform Miro (a digital collaborative whiteboard solution) was also a point of contention as we’ve had to spend time teaching focus groups how to use the platform before we could begin research exercises.